Digital Marketing Vs Traditional Marketing: Which Is Better For Your Business?

-And here are some points that expose several aspects of Digital Marketing Vs. Traditional Marketing and their differences:
+And here are some points that expose several aspects of Digital Marketing vs Traditional Marketing and their differences:

 Reaching the Audience

 Traditional marketing reach is so limited when compared with digital marketing, as it only reaches out to local or regional audiences.
-In contrast, digital marketing travels to the other side of the world and reaches a wider audience base in different regions, countries with even specific demographics.
+In contrast, digital marketing travels to the other side of the world and reaches a wider audience base in different regions, and countries with even specific demographics.
 Digital platforms offer a variety of options that marketers can use to target the right segment of the audience based on their interests, demographics, and behaviors.
-Yet, traditional marketing is kind of blind marketing that passes the message and hopes it reaches the right people.
+Yet, traditional marketing is a kind of blind marketing that passes the message and hopes it reaches the right people.

-Digital marketing offers you a countless amount of clear results, information, and data about your running campaigns so you can easily measure your ROI and make sure everything is on the right track.
-In other words, once you run an online marketing campaign you get detailed numbers of how many people have seen, clicked, purchased, signed up or downloaded your service or product.
+Digital marketing offers you countless amounts of clear results, information, and data about your running campaigns so you can easily measure your ROI and make sure everything is on the right track.
+In other words, once you run an online marketing campaign you get detailed numbers of how many people have seen, clicked, purchased, signed up, or downloaded your service or product.
 But it doesn't go like this in case of applying any of traditional marketing methodologies as you won't be able to know how effective your campaign is or if it's reaching the right audience or not, and even if you were lucky and got some analytics somehow, it will never be as accurate as those of digital marketing.

-Traditional marketing advertising's different types are known to be highly costly, whether it’s a television, radio, newspaper advertisement, it will cost your marketing budget a lot of money while reaching a limited audience.
+Traditional marketing advertising's different types are known to be highly costly, whether it’s a television, radio, or newspaper advertisement, it will cost your marketing budget a lot of money while reaching a limited audience.
 On the other hand, digital marketing advertising guarantees a higher ROI than traditional marketing as well as being cost-effective and having a bigger audience.
 So if you are still a small or medium business with a modest marketing budget and constant online audience presence, you should consider digital advertising as a priority.